 "A rollicking good read!” —Ellen Marie Wiseman, bestselling author of What She Left Behind and The Orphan Collector

-“A poignant, beautifully told story...with characters that leap off the page, mysteries both innocent and evil, multi-leveled humor and twists you never see coming, this novel is delightful and unputdownable - I can’t recommend it enough!" —Jane Healey, bestselling author of The Beantown Girls
+“A poignant, beautifully told story...This novel is delightful and unputdownable - I can’t recommend it enough!" —Jane Healey, bestselling author of The Beantown Girls